-Prepare for teaching or graduate studies through the Honours program at UBC Vancouver.
+Prepare for teaching or graduate studies through the Honours program, taught in French, at UBC Vancouver.

 This program is highly specialized and designed for students with at least a B+ average in both their French courses and their overall degree program.
 It provides the necessary background for graduate study and a particularly strong preparation for those intending to teach French at the secondary level.

 To enter the Honours program, a student must have:

 - Attained third-year standing (54 credits completed), or be entering Year 3